2015–16 Football League Cup: Northern section

+Southern section

 Second round

-Seeding

-A total of 48 teams play in the second round: 12 teams which enter in this round, and the 36 winners of the first round.
-The 12 teams entering this round are the teams from the 2015–16 Premier League not involved in any European competition.
+A total of 48 teams played in the second round: 12 teams which entered in this round, and the 36 winners of the first round.
+The 12 teams entering this round were the teams from the 2015–16 Premier League not involved in any European competition.
 The draw for the second round was held on 13 August 2015.
 (Note: The numbers in parentheses are the tier for the team during the 2015–16 season.)

 Matches

 The matches were played in the week commencing 24 August 2015.